nnseva/django-import/README.md

 }
 ```

-This `headers` option option overrides header names.
-Note that number of headers in the option should correspond to number of columns in the input file.
+This `headers` option overrides header names.
+Note that number of headers in the option should correspond to the number of columns in the input file.

-When the `headers` option is not set, and no any header names are recognized fo some reason, headers like sequential numbers with leading zeros are used
+When the `headers` option is not set, and no any header names are recognized for some reason, headers like sequential numbers with leading zeros are used
 in the following importing steps: "0001", "0002", "0003", ...

 Please differ the `headers` option here which determines heafer names, from the